 - in fireworks to create a green tint

-Sodium borate can be found in many cosmetic products, like body lotions, to shampoos and bath bombs.
-It’s used in these products as an emulsifying and buffering agent, and as a preservative.
+Sodium borate can be found in many cosmetic products, like body lotions, shampoos and bath bombs.
+It’s used in these products as an emulsifying and buffering agent, as well as a preservative.

-The mineral salt is also combined with glue to make kid’s slime.
-But in the last few years, many articles have pointed out the potential toxic effects from this combination.
+The mineral salt is also combined with glue to make kid’s slime, but many articles have pointed out the potential toxic effects from this combination.
 Parents have been advised to use borax-free slime recipes instead.